-Lancet report: Climate change disproportionately affecting health of vulnerable in lower-income countries31/10/2017 - by the Climate Centre
+report: Climate change disproportionately affecting health of vulnerable in lower-income countries

 The Lancet Countdown – the UK-based international medical journal’s annual assessment of links between climate change and human health – was launched today with events around the world, including at the Royal Society of Medicine in London.